Clean Air – Indoors!

 - Dry-cleaned clothing

-Some of these are continuous, others happen intermittently.
+Some of these are continuous factors, and others happen intermittently.
 In colder climates, there can also be a lack of ventilation due to weather.

-Stop by our stores in Manhattan, NY (when open) or Portsmouth NH to talk about air cleaners or call 212-764-3232.
+Please stop by our stores in Manhattan NY, Mount Kisco, NY or Portsmouth, NH, to talk about air cleaners, or call 212-764-3232 for more information.